ayota/ddl_nlp/README.md

 ```
 Where 'path_to_search_file' is a txt file with a list of terms you want to search.

+NOTE: If the -s option is not used and you have no target file to pull terms from it will pull from a function
+the standard UMLS synonyms.
+Bottom line: For our purposes a source file for terms is not needed unless you
+want to do something custom.

 By default, the script fetches the top result from each source ('wikipedia', 'arxiv', 'pub med' and 'medline')
 for each term in the 'search_file'.
 This can be changed by setting the `-r` option.
 Both search term and directory
 name are required.